lokkib/lokkib/README.md

 - Certificate of Completion web-developing (SkyPro, online university of IT professions)
   <br>

-- Certificate of Completion Data-analysis is in proccess
+- Certificate of Completion Data-analysis (Karpov Courses, online university of IT professions)

 🔭 <b>Languages and tools</b>: